What grades are offered by the Washington Virtual Academies?

 Can you accommodate the accelerated learning needs of my gifted/talented child?

 The beauty of our K-8 program is that it is flexible enough to meet children where they are in any given subject and take them where they want to go.
-Placement assessments taken online during the enrollment process allow us to place your student in the appropriate level of curriculum.
-So, for example, if your fourth grader is doing math on a sixth-grade level and reading on a fourth-grade level, we can tailor your curriculum and lesson plans to meet his or her abilities.
-In high school, students have the opportunity to take more advanced courses, including honors and AP(r) courses for college credit.
+Once the student is enrolled and our teachers have had the opportunity to assess a students’ skills and abilities the teacher can offer advanced course work and enrichment activities to best meet the gifted/talented child’s need.
+In High School, Students have the opportunity to take more advanced courses, including hors and Advanced Placement (AP) or Running start courses for college credit.
 Visit our gifted and talented student section.

 How do students interact socially?